oracle-livelabs/oci/oci-apm-getstarted/03-examine-monitors/examine-monitors.md

 ## **Task 2**: Inspect the performance charts in the Monitor dashboard

 1. **Monitors** dashboard opens.
 Notice that the **WineStore-E2E** is pre-selected in the **Monitor** field.
-The Monitors dashboard shows performance and error summary information of multiple, or a specific Monitor.
+The Monitors dashboard shows performance and error summary information of multiple, or specific Monitors.

  	![Oracle Cloud console, APM Home](images/1-3-monitor.png " ")